GP2code/India-metaGWAS/README.md

 ## Repository Orientation
-* The `analyses/` directory includes all post GWAS analyses, for QC+GWAS, see the IDEAL-GENOM-QC pipeline: https://github.com/cge-tubingens/IDEAL-GENOM-QC
+* The `analyses/` directory includes all post GWAS analyses, for QC+GWAS, see the IDEAL-GENOM-QC pipeline: https://github.com/cge-tubingens/IDEAL-GENOM-QC and https://github.com/cge-tubingens/IDEAL-GENOM

 ```
 analyses/